-Our unique programme maximises time in school.
-Even the PGCE is drawn directly from your work in school and is not a separate taught course.
-Our programme design is innovative, with 3 clear strands: The National Curriculum, so that you develop strong subject knowledge and teaching strategies to ensure pupil’s make good progress.
-Professional Practice, such as inclusion and effective behaviours for learning so that you are confident to meet the needs of all children in your class.
-Your personal well-being is also important to us so the programme includes mindfulness, positive psychology and developing resilience.
+Our unique programme maximises your time in school and classrooms.
+Even the PGCE is drawn directly from your work in school.
+Our programme design is innovative, with 3 clear strands: Subject Knowledge, so that you develop strong subject knowledge and teaching strategies to ensure pupil’s make good progress.
+Conceptual Knowledge, such as inclusion and effective behaviours for learning so that you are confident to meet the needs of all children in your class.
+Embedding Practice, providing the opportunity to apply your knowledge with the support of your Class-Based Mentor.
+Your personal well-being is also important to us so the programme includes Mental health First Aid and managing workload.

-Wanting to train to be a teacher to make a difference to children’s life chances?
-There is no better place to train than in our diverse partner schools.
-We offer you opportunities that very few providers can.
+If you’re wanting to train to be a teacher to make a difference to children’s life chances, there is no better place to train than in our diverse partner schools.
+We can offer you opportunities and experiences that very few providers can.
 Our partnership of schools is an amazing place to train.

 The Exceed partnership consists of schools working together to support each other, including training new teachers to potentially employ in our partner nursery, primary and special schools.

 You are in school all the time.
 In fact, even when you are working on the academic parts of the programme this is supported by a Tutor from the providing University who comes to one of our schools to work with you.

 All of our partnership schools are 100% committed to your training, so it really doesn’t make a difference which schools will be your Home school (where you do the majority of your training) or your Host School (where you have an opportunity to broaden you experience).
 Geographically our schools are located close to each other and our partnership is very diverse, from large to smaller intercity schools, that are culturally and socio economically diverse.